Biochar 101 - The Science behind Biochar & its many benefits Image

 Challenges and Considerations

 Despite its many benefits, Biochar’s application is not without challenges.
 The properties of Biochar can vary widely depending on the feedstock and pyrolysis conditions, making standardization and predictability a concern.
-Additionally, not all soils or crops may respond positively to Biochar, necessitating careful consideration and experimentation.
+Not all soils or crops respond the same way to biochar, so test before committing to large applications.

 While Biochar is a promising addition to sustainable gardening practices, it’s essential to source it responsibly to ensure environmental benefits.
 Gardeners interested in making their own Biochar should research safe and efficient production methods to avoid harmful emissions.